 You can import photos in Lightroom almost the same way you did it in previous versions.
 However, I noticed that the speed of operation is higher than in Lightroom Classic, and I can’t understand the reason.

 By clicking on the “+” button, you will select the source folder or drive, which contains the photos you need.
 When you import images from a camera SD card, you will see a grid of all images that the card contains.

 Unlike the previous Lightroom release, this iteration does not allow you to view a photo in full size before importing it.

 Using Lightroom as a color correction tool, you will get all the necessary lighting adjustment sliders: Exposure, Contrast, Glare, Shadows, White and Black, Clarity, Vibrance and more.

 Dehaze is also available and works well, although ClearView from DxO PhotoLab works better without adding color shades.
+Keep this in mind while choosing between DxO PhotoLab and Lightroom.
 I also like the “Curve Adjustment” option in the standard Curves control.

 A well-designed Auto Mode works really great, but it seems to me that it overdoes with the HDR setting.
 Shadows and bright areas of the photo were properly configured, without touching the shadow pattern.